DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 **1. Import Libraries:**

 ![](/09_Custom-Nodes/images/9-6/gd02.png)
->We will need to import all the libraries that we intend on using:
+>We will need to import all the libraries that we intend on using.

 **2. Define Parameter Inputs:**